ivycat/spurs/README.md

 Bootstrap, Sass, npm, and Gulp.

 Spurs is a fork of [Understrap](https://understrap.com) with the goals of:
+1. my education and enrichment
-1. created and implement some more radical theme changes such as introducing a [theme wrapper](http://scribu.net/wordpress/theme-wrappers.html) to keep our code warm and DRY.
+2. create and implement more radical theme changes like a [theme wrapper](http://scribu.net/wordpress/theme-wrappers.html) to keep our code warm and DRY.
 2. add some handy functions to make our jobs easier and the WordPress Admin more integrated with the theme.